2bndy5/CirquePinnacle/docs/pico_sdk.rst

        mkdir build
        cd build

-2. Configure CMake for your desired build type and specific RP2040-based board
+2. Configure CMake for your desired build type and specific a RP2040-based board.
+This step uses the CMakeLists.txt file located in the
+   CirquePinnacle/examples/pico_sdk directory.

    .. code-block:: shell
        :caption: on Linux